ZarinTasnimBiash/Data_Mining/README.md

 ## Conclusion
 - The widely available data related to cervical cancer is quite large and detailed.
 - The least effective method was as expected the visual inspection method.
 On the other hand, the most effective and widely used proved to be the PAP smear method.
-- In our project we struggled the most with interpreting the outcomes of our clustering algorithms.
+- IIt was difficult to interpret the outcomes of our clustering algorithms.